yberrada/MongoDBAtlasDeveloperDay/README.md

 The goal of this lab is to get you familiar with some of the MongoDB Atlas Search features and the MongoDB Python Driver.

-Answers for the exercises can be found in the `answers/` folder.

 ## Exercise 0: Prerequisites
 ### Step 1: Access MongoDB Atlas cluster